-BEST in CLASS, developed with funding from the Institute of Education Sciences of the United States Department of Education as a Goal 2 (Development and Innovation) project, is a Tier 2 intervention designed to address the needs of young children who demonstrate persistent and intensive challenging behaviors in early childhood programs, which place them at future risk for developing social, emotional and behavioral disorders.
+BEST in CLASS, developed with funding from the Institute of Education Sciences of the United States Department of Education, is a Tier 2 intervention designed to address the needs of children (PK- 2nd grade) who demonstrate persistent and intensive challenging behaviors in classroom settings, which place them at future risk for developing social-emotional learning difficulties.

-The BEST in CLASS intervention is designed to enhance and support early childhood teachers use of effective instructional practices that can help prevent young children’s challenging behaviors and support learning.
-Most teachers are already using many of the BEST in CLASS practices in their class; however, when teachers increase and enhance their use of these practices, many children at risk for social, emotional, and behavioral disorders will learn the social and behavioral skills necessary for school success.
+The BEST in CLASS intervention is a value-added intervention designed to enhance and support teachers use of effective instructional practices that can help prevent children’s challenging behaviors and support learning.
+Most teachers are already using many of the BEST in CLASS practices in their class; however, when teachers increase and enhance their use of these practices with children who are at risk for social-emotional learning difficulties, these children will learn the social and behavioral skills needed to help them succeed in school.

-Currently, an efficacy study (funded by the Institute of Education Sciences) is being conducted to determine the impact of BEST in CLASS on the social, emotional, behavioral and preacademic outcomes of young children at elevated risk for emotional/behavioral disorders.
-Additionally, the BEST in CLASS efficacy study will examine (1) teachers’ use of the BEST in CLASS instructional strategies, (2) teachers’ sense of self-efficacy, (3) teacher-child interactions, (4) overall quality of teacher-child relationships, and (5) the general classroom atmosphere.
+Following the development and pilot testing of the BEST in CLASS-PreKindergarten program, a randomized controlled trial was conducted with 186 teachers and 476 children to examine the effect of BEST in CLASS on the social, emotional, behavioral and preacademic outcomes of young children at elevated risk for social-emotional learning difficulties.
+In addition, the BEST in CLASS efficacy study examined (1) teachers’ use of the BEST in CLASS practices, (2) teachers’ sense of self-efficacy, (3) teacher-child interactions, (4) overall quality of teacher-child relationships, and (5) the general classroom atmosphere.